Great Dismal Swamp: Preservation

 In the mid-20th century, conservation groups across the United States began demanding the preservation of the remaining Great Dismal Swamp and restoration of its wetlands, by then understood as critical habitat for a wide variety of birds, animals, plants, and other living things.
 This area is along the Atlantic Flyway of migrating species.
 In 1973, the Union Camp Corporation, a paper company based in Franklin, Virginia, with large land holdings in the area, donated just over 49000 acre of land to The Nature Conservancy, which the following year transferred the property to the U.S. Fish and Wildlife Service.
 During this time, a 45611 acre portion of the swamp was declared a National Natural Landmark by the National Park Service in 1973 due to its unique combination of geological and ecological features.

 The Great Dismal Swamp National Wildlife Refuge was officially established by the U.S. Congress through the Dismal Swamp Act of 1974.
 The refuge consists of almost 107000 acre of forested wetlands, including the 3100 acre Lake Drummond at its center.
 The refuge's resource management programs aim to restore and maintain the natural biodiversity that once existed in the swamp, including its water resources, native vegetation communities, and wildlife species.
 Water control structures in the ditches help conserve and manage water, while forest management activities that simulate the ecological effects of wildfires are used to restore and maintain plant diversity.
 Wildlife is managed by ensuring the presence of required habitats, with hunting used to balance some wildlife populations with available food supplies.

+A National Heritage Area designation for the Great Dismal Swamp, which would include Chesapeake, Norfolk, Portsmouth, and Suffolk, and Isle of Wight County in Virginia and the counties of Camden, Currituck, Gates, and Pasquotank in North Carolina, has been the subject of feasibility studies by the National Park Service since August 2023.